Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

    **Insert Render**

-1. Fit the cables and tubing in the space between the Z-axis assembly and the **female end link** on the X-axis drag chain pickup.
+1. Fit the cables and tubing in the space between the Z-axis assembly and the **female end link** on the Z-plus drag chain bracket.

    > **Important:** Do not kink the tubing.